Metacrafters/tokenvm/README.md

 This project was created by codeWithNoob

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the BSD License.